techlab2025/hse-system/AI_Crud.md

 If the reference feature uses a slightly different filename casing, follow the current repository convention consistently.

 Do not delete a standard layer merely because it looks repetitive.

+The standard CRUD has 7 primary Params files, but relation-list fields may require additional nested ID Params helper files.
+These extra Params files are mandatory when the request contains multiple entity/relation IDs.

 ---